xiguang182/calendar/README.md

 > the new unit is fixed with block size, and the number of blocks will be dynamically rendered.
 That is, with smaller time interval, more blocks are created

 Resize from bottom to change duration and coresponding data, vacancy manipulation.
+# update 2018/03/01 Mile Stone 2
+Change days columns to be dynamically rendered